Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Limitations and Future work

-{\bf 3.
-Beyond Split Inference.} From a technical standpoint, our proposed Salted DNNs effectively convert a deterministic function (\ie standard DNNs) into a randomized function via introducing a random auxiliary input.
-This transformation enables the use of Monte Carlo sampling to estimate confidence levels, for instance, for uncertainty estimation in predictions made by DNN.
+{\bf 4.
+Beyond Split Inference.} From a technical standpoint, our proposed Salted DNNs effectively convert a deterministic function (\ie standard DNNs) into a randomized function by introducing a random auxiliary input.
+This transformation enables the use of Monte Carlo sampling to estimate confidence levels, for instance, for uncertainty estimation in predictions made by Salted DNNs.
 On the other hand, it might be the case that a Salted DNN could be more robust to adversarial examples.
 Generating effective adversarial examples for Salted DNNs may be more challenging, as adversaries can manipulate the input data but have no control over the salt input at inference time.
-Overall, we aim to explore the prospective uses of Salted DNNs in other domains related to secure and efficient ML for mobile computing.
+Overall, one can explore the prospective uses of Salted DNNs in other domains related to secure and efficient ML for edge and mobile computing.